davidje13/web-listener/docs/SECURITY.md

 ## Javascript Vulnerabilities

-This library fully supports "hardened" runtime environments, such as `--disable-proto=throw`, `--frozen-intrinsics`, `--no-addons`, and `--disallow-code-generation-from-strings`, but also is not reliant upon these settings for security guarantees.
+This library fully supports "hardened" runtime environments, such as `--disable-proto=delete`, `--frozen-intrinsics`, `--no-addons`, and `--disallow-code-generation-from-strings`, but also is not reliant upon these settings for security guarantees.